orlo/docker-debian-gcp-php71/README.md

 ## Todo

-Add checksum checking on the downloaded pecl tgz files.
+ * Add checksum checking on the downloaded pecl tgz files.
+ * Link better to Debian/Debsury.org so we rebuild on change of those files